whleucka/hyper/README.md

 ### Routing

-Here is an example of how to build routes using Nebula.
-It is super easy to call class methods or simply just define a closure.
+Routing is super easy in Nebula.
+Call a class method or simply define a closure that returns a payload.
 Noice.

 file: public/index.php
 ```php